 On February 22 several prison guards from the Ivdel LAG under leadership of captain A. A. Chernischev and another 7 officers of MVD (cops) under command of leutenant Potapov have joined the search in the Dyatlov Pass.
 Another three groups were formed in UPI from student volunteers under leadership of Oleg Grebennik, Moises Akselrod and Boris Slobtzov.
 Additionally local Mansi hunters volunteered to help and look for the vanished group.
 Moscow sent several specialists including E.P.
 Maslenikov, Baskin, Bardin and Schulzhenko.

 On February 23 group of Boris Slobtzov was dropped near mount Otorten, a final destination for Dyatlov.
 The next day on February 24th they reached the mountain and came to conclusion that tourists never made it this far.
-Students did not find any records, flags or anything else that would indicate recent visit of a group.
+Students did not find any records, flags or anything else that would indicate recent visit of the group.

 On February 25 Boris Slobtzov and his group finally discovered the trail of skis that he assumed to be that of Dyatlov.
 The next day on February 26th they discovered the tent on the slope of Kholat Syakhl in the Dyatlov Pass.
 Ironically Slobtzov was among those who actually helped to construct the tent three years earlier from two tents, making it longer and larger.
 He recognized it immediately.